openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 ## Token Endpoint

-The Token Endpoint issues an Access Token and, optionally, a Refresh Token and an ID Token in exchange for the authorization code that client obtained in a successful Credential Authorization Response.
-It is used in the same manner as defined in [@!RFC6749] and follows the recommendations given in [@!I-D.ietf-oauth-security-topics].
+The Token Endpoint issues an Access Token and, optionally, a Refresh Token and an ID Token in exchange for the authorization code that the client obtained in a successful Credential Authorization Response.
+The Access Token is used in the same manner as defined in [@!RFC6749] and follows the recommendations given in [@!I-D.ietf-oauth-security-topics].

 ### Token Request